-Though the primary problem is throat pain, strep throat can also cause symptoms elsewhere in the body.
+Though the primary problem is throat pain, it can also cause symptoms elsewhere in the body.
 For example, you may notice a fever, headache, or body aches.
 Many people mistake these symptoms as the flu, but strep throat is a different condition that requires different treatment.

 What Causes Strep Throat?

-Strep throat is the result of a bacterial infection.
-Since it is bacterial in nature, not a virus like a cold or the flu, strep throat must be treated with antibiotics.
+It is the result of a bacterial infection.
+Since it is bacterial in nature, not a virus like a cold or the flu, it must be treated with antibiotics.
 The condition is caused by streptococcal bacteria, which makes it very contagious.
 Strep can spread through airborne droplets from an infected person’s cough or sneeze.
 It can also be spread through shared food and drinks or from other surfaces that the bacteria lives on.